OpenFn/docs/docs/job-writing-guide.md

 <details>
 <summary>What is a callback?</summary>
-A callback is a common pattern in Javascript.
+A callback is a common pattern in JavaScript.

 It's kind of hard to understand in the abstract: a callback is a function which you pass into some other function, to be invoked by that function at a particular time.

 It's best explained with an example.
-All Javascript arrays have a function called `map`, which takes a single callback argument.
+All JavaScript arrays have a function called `map`, which takes a single callback argument.

 Array.map will iterate over every item in the array, invoke your callback